Dark Areas Around HS: Post-Inflammatory Hyper-Pigmentation

 Post-inflammatory hyper-pigmentation is harmless, but melanoma can be life-threatening.
 If you have any concerns about your pigment spots – if they change shape, size and color or if they become itchy and start to bleed – it’s important that you consult a doctor.

 What can I do to prevent PIH?

-Doing what you can to control your HS reduces the chances of post-inflammatory hyper-pigmentation
+Doing what you can to control your Hidradenitis Suppurativa reduces the chances of post-inflammatory hyper-pigmentation

 Avoid treatments such as dermabrasion, chemical peels, and laser therapy